 Vlogging is even better if you have the necessary skills.
 You don’t need a lot of tools to begin, and if you’re already into video making, you should have the hardware and software to create and edit the videos already anyway.

 Podcasts are highly niched down, so you don’t need to know a lot to begin a podcast business.
 All you need is knowledge or the will to learn more about a niche, the ability to talk about it, and the recording skills (learn them from Youtube gurus).

 If you’re an expert in a field and have the required skills to guide others, you can build a consultancy business.
 The consulting industry is worth $100 billion and is predicted to grow around 80% per year over the next few years.

 16. Internet Security Consulting Business

-Cybersecurity consultants are in high-demand and can create a high-dollar consultancy business for themselves.
-An easy way to get a business’s attention is to find their weakness and offer your services.
+Cybersecurity consultants are in high demand and can create a high-dollar consultancy business for themselves.
+An easy way to get a business’s attention is to find its weakness and offer your services.

 17. Business Consulting Business

 If strategy, planning, and problem-solving are your virtues, and you have enough high-level business experience, you can leverage this experience to help other businesses improve their efficiency and performance.
 As a business consultant, you’ll work directly with business owners to improve different aspects of their business.